microsoft/MOFDiff/README.md

 pip install -e .
 ```

 We use [MOFid](https://github.com/snurr-group/mofid) for preprocessing and analysis.
-Install MOFid following the instruction in the [MOFid repository](https://github.com/snurr-group/mofid/blob/master/compiling.md).
-The generative modeling part of this codebase does not depend on MOFid.
+To perform these steps, install MOFid following the instruction in the [MOFid repository](https://github.com/snurr-group/mofid/blob/master/compiling.md).
+The generative modeling and MOF simulation portions of this codebase do not depend on MOFid.

+Configure the `.env` file to set correct paths to various directories, dependent on the desired functionality.
+An [example](./.env) `.env` file is provided in the repository.

+For model training, please set the learning-related paths.
+- PROJECT_ROOT: the parent MOFDiff directory
+- DATASET_DIR: the directory containing the .lmdb file produced by processing the data
+- LOG_DIR: the directory to which logs will by written
+- HYDRA_JOBS: the directory to which Hydra output will be written
+- WANDB_DIR: the directory to which WandB output will be written

+For MOF relaxation and structureal property calculations, please additionally set the Zeo++ path.
+- ZEO_PATH: path to the Zeo++ "network" binary

+For GCMC simulations, please additionally set the GCMC-related paths.
+- RASPA_PATH: the RASPA2 parent directory
+- RASPA_SIM_PATH: path to the RASPA2 "simulate" binary
+- EGULP_PATH: path to the eGULP "egulp" binary
+- EGULP_PARAMETER_PATH: the directory containing the eGULP "MEPO.param" file

-## Download data
+## Process data

-You can download the preprocessed data from [Zenodo](https://zenodo.org/uploads/10467288) (recommended).
+You can download the preprocessed `BW-DB` data from [Zenodo](https://zenodo.org/uploads/10467288) (recommended).

-Alternatively, you can download the `BW-DB` raw data from [Materials Cloud](https://archive.materialscloud.org/record/2018.0016/v3) and preprocess the data with the following command (assuming the data is downloaded to `${raw_path}`, this step requires MOFid):
+Alternatively, you can download the `BW-DB` raw data from [Materials Cloud](https://archive.materialscloud.org/record/2018.0016/v3) to `${raw_path}` and preprocess with the following command.
+This step requires MOFid.

 ```
-python preprocessing/extract_mofid.py --df_path ${raw_path}/all_MOFs_screening_data.csv --cif_path ${raw_path}/cifs --save_path ${raw_path}/mofid
+python mofdiff/preprocessing/extract_mofid.py --df_path ${raw_path}/all_MOFs_screening_data.csv --cif_path ${raw_path}/cifs --save_path ${raw_path}/mofid
-python preprocessing/preprocess.py --dataset_path
-python preprocessing/save_to_lmdb.py
+python mofdiff/preprocessing/preprocess.py --df_path ${raw_path}/all_MOFs_screening_data.csv --mofid_path ${raw_path}/mofid --save_path ${raw_path}/graphs
+python mofdiff/preprocessing/save_to_lmdb.py --graph_path ${raw_path}/graphs --save_path ${raw_path}/lmdbs
 ```

 The preprocessing inovlves 3 steps: